What’s the Difference Between a Home Health Aide and a Home Nurse?

 What Are Home Nurses?

 Home health nurses are trained medical professionals who provide medical services to one or multiple patients in the patient’s own home.
-The home health care offered by a certified nursing assistant is focused less on the patient’s everyday needs, such as bathing or household chores, and more on their medical needs.
+The home care offered by a certified nursing assistant is focused less on the patient’s everyday needs, such as bathing or household chores, and more on their medical needs.

 Education